 PHAs are not permitted to inquire about the nature or extent of a person's disability.
 BHA may not inquire about a person's diagnosis or details of treatment for a disability or medical condition.
-If BHA receives a verification document that provides such information, BHA should not place this information in the tenant file.
-BHA should destroy the document.
+If BHA receives a verification document that provides such information, BHA should redact diagnostic/medical information in the document.